Construction Contractor Registration

 Construction contractor registration with DLI

-A state law requires registration of some construction contractors.
+State law now requires registration of most construction contractors.

 Registration is free and online.

-This law replaces the Independent Contractor Exemption Certificate (ICEC) program with a simplified two-year pilot project for registration of construction contractors.
+This law replaces the Independent Contractor Exemption Certificate (ICEC) program with a simplified registration of construction contractors.

 Background information and frequently asked questions about this new law